HL7/fhir-saner/input/pagecontent/transaction-1.md

 However, search by code is not supported by default by many off-the-shelf systems, and so this is not a strict requirement for implementers.
 Also, chained searching is also not always readily available, and so search by measure title is also not a hard requirement.
-At the very least, a server must be able to search by measure, and a client must also to ensure the greatest interoperability between systems with differing capabilities.
+At the very least, a server **shall** be able to search by measure, and a client **shall** also to ensure the greatest interoperability between systems with differing capabilities.

-The MeasureSource <b>SHALL</b> demonstrate the FHIR search operation on  the Measure resource with the following parameters.
+The MeasureSource <b>shall</b> demonstrate the FHIR search operation on  the Measure resource with the following parameters.

 <ol>